adzejs/adze/docs/reference/configuration.md

 ---

-### Default Terminal Styles
+### Default Server Styles

-Adze styling for the terminal makes use of a library named [Chalk](https://github.com/chalk/chalk).
+Adze styling for the server makes use of a library named [Chalk](https://github.com/chalk/chalk).
-Chalk exposes several formatting functions for terminal text styling that Adze exposes in its configuration.
+Chalk exposes several formatting functions for server text styling that Adze exposes in its configuration.

 For a list of styles available for use with Chalk, refer to the